A Minimal Methanol Backstop: Frequently Asked Questions

 The basic concept is described in this blog post:

-The Minimal Methanol Economy as a Gap-Filler for High Electrification Scenarios
+A Minimal Methanol Backstop for High Electrification Scenarios

 but to keep it short: "electrify as much as possible and use methanol for the rest".